dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_3.md

 Maystine: *We all know the purple one from mage tower is the best*

-Fore: *Haha easy, i’ve got a tier list floating around somewhere…*
+Fore: *Haha easy, I’ve got a tier list floating around somewhere…*

 ![Image](https://media.discordapp.net/attachments/121880917579923458/784085100491964486/unknown.png?width=1050&height=623)